LuiggiOn/LuiggiOn/README.md

 > Hi!
 I am Luiggi!
-I am a computer science student with IT Technician education with enphasis in Web Development.
-Also, I love learning new things that bring a vast knowledge.
+A computer science student communicative and passionate by learning.
+Also, I am a IT Technician experienced in web development.
 >
   <p align="left">
   <a href="mailto:luiggipg2908@gmail.com" alt="Gmail">